UNKLD/SeoBlogFrontEnd/README.md

 ## Running locally in development mode

-To get started, just clone the repository and run `npm install && npm run dev`:
+To get started, just clone the repository and run:

     npm install
     npm run dev

-Note: If you are running on Windows run install --noptional flag (i.e. `npm install --no-optional`) which will skip installing fsevents.

 ## Building and deploying in production